RepairAssociation/action-bannerr/README.md

     disableGoogleAnalytics: false, // @type {boolean}

     /**
-     * Always show the widget, even when someone has closed the widget and set the cookie on their device.
+     * Always show the widget, except when someone has closed the widget and set the cookie on their device.
      * Useful for testing.
 Defaults to false.
      */
     alwaysShowWidget: false, // @type {boolean}

     /**
-     * Automatically makes the widget full page.
-Defaults to false.
+     * Disable GeoIP state lookup.
+Not
      */
-    forceFullPageWidget: false, // @type {boolean}

-    /**
-    * For the full page widget, shows a close button "x" and hides the message about the site being
-    * available tomorrow.
-Defaults to false.
+    disableGoogleAnalytics: false

 */
-    showCloseButtonOnFullPageWidget: false, // @type {boolean}

-    /**
-     * The date when the sticky footer widget should start showing on your web site.
-     * Note: the month is one integer less than the number of the month.
-E.g. 8 is September, not August.
-     * Defaults to new Date(2019, 7, 1) (August 1st, 2019).
-     */
-    footerDisplayStartDate: new Date() //@ type {Date object}
   };
 </script>
 <script src="https://assets.repair.org/widget.js" async></script>